rsarwas/Photomentary/README.md

 * The caption should be at bottom of screen and not bottom of main image.
 This is important for really wide (pano) photos where image is centered vertically and the caption does not need to overlap the image
-* Resume currently starts the time then waits to change the image.
-It should load the next image immediately, then start the time.
 * Consider Connect/disconnect to the SMB server in class init/deinit; Currently done on every image load, although it seems to be cached, because subsequent connects are fast.
 Needs testing.
 Note: it takes about 34 seconds for the first